 The RN to BSN Student Handbook identifies expectations for student responsibility and accountability and serves as an important guide for decision-making.
 Nursing students are responsible for the Handbook content (e.g.) policies and procedures).
-Signed confirmation of having read this Handbook is required.
-Nursing students need to be aware that communications from the Department of Nursing (including new policies and procedures) will be conveyed via the Grand View e-mail system.
+Nursing students also need to be aware that communications from the Department of Nursing (including new policies and procedures) will be conveyed via the Grand View e-mail system.
 Nursing students are responsible for setting up and maintaining a GV e-mail account.
 If you have not heard from the IT department regarding a GV web mail account, please contact the Information Technology Department at 263-6028.